neuralrp/neuralrp/README.md

 - Automatic updates via semantic analysis
 - Only injected when relevant to current scene
 - Preserved through summarization
+- User is also tracked and develops relationships with Characters and NPC's

 ### Intelligent Summarization